 Here is the Cons of Oklahoma City Section 8 Rental Properties

-Every once in while you’ll wind up a housing voucher we have to turn down because of the person’s rental or credit history.
-These are the people who’s bad habits overwhelm the fear they have over loosing their housing voucher.
+Every once in a while you’ll wind up a housing voucher we have to turn down because of the person’s rental or credit history.
+These are the people whose bad habits overwhelm the fear they have over losing their housing voucher.

 It’s the tenant who moves in three pit bulls when their lease says no pets.

 Or, it’s the one who never bothers to pay their $13 portion, and therefore accumulates month after month of late fees.
 After three months, they suddenly owe close to $200 because they failed to pay $39 in rent.